 Structures of Existence: The Cells

 Passionate, painful, dramatic and extremely personal.
-The Cells by Louise Bourgeois – higly original spatial scenarios, which she did not start working on until she was almost eighty – take over the Louisiana South Wing.
+The Cells by Louise Bourgeois – higly original spatial scenarios, which she did not start working on until she was almost eighty – took over the Louisiana South Wing.

 Louise Bourgeois (1911-2010) is one of the most striking and influential artists of the 20th century as well as a central figure in Louisiana’s collection with the Spider Couple.
 This sculpture is from 2003, the very year when Louisiana first presented the artist retrospectively.
-Now is the time for a new major exhibition that concentrates specifically on another of the artist’s most original work categories: The Cells.
+Now it was time for a new major exhibition that concentrates specifically on another of the artist’s most original work categories: The Cells.

 The term cell plays on all the meanings of the word – from prison cell to monk’s cell to the smallest biological units of the body.
 Each work is an independent spatial unit filled with carefully arranged objects which in interaction with cell walls of glass, wire mesh or old doors create sensory, psychologically tense scenarios.
 As always with Bourgeois, her personal history, pain and passion are the starting point for the works, which at a general level are about the familiar connection between body, architecture, objects and memory.